-A huge audience of more than 14 million viewers watched last weekend's opening episode, including those who watched on catch up in the seven days after.
+A huge audience of more than 14 million viewers watched the opening episode, including those who watched on catch up in the seven days after.

 Sunday's latest show was up 500,000 viewers on the first instalment based on overnight data, which counts only those who watched on the night of airing.

-Alongside Blue Planet, last Saturday's Strictly Come Dancing put in massive numbers with an average of 12.3 million watching the Halloween special, making it the second most watched show of 2017.
+Alongside Blue Planet, Strictly Come Dancing has being putting in massive numbers with an average of 12.3 million watching the Halloween special, making it the third most watched show of 2017.

-The two programmes overtake the One Love Manchester concert, which had been the year's most watched show since June.
+The three programmes overtake the One Love Manchester concert, which had been the year's most watched show since June.

 One Love Manchester was held on Sunday 4 June at Emirates Old Trafford Cricket Ground to honour and raise vital funds for the victims and families who were tragically affected by the Manchester attack at an Ariana Grande concert in May.

 The special music show featured performances by Ariana herself alongside Justin Bieber, Coldplay, Katy Perry, Miley Cyrus, Pharrell Williams, Take That and Niall Horan, with added acts including Little Mix, Robbie Williams and Black Eyed Peas.

 TV coverage of the event saw an average audience of 10.9 million viewers on the night, rising to 11.63 million with catch up figures.